 The base table contains a large amount of full data, and the amount of incremental data updates is much smaller than the amount of full data.

-Real-time materialized views can be used in all scenarios for which materialized views are suitable.
-Unlike standard materialized views, data of real-time materialized views is highly consistent with the data in the corresponding base tables.
-When a base table changes, its real-time materialized views also update immediately with minimal performance cost in an incremental manner.
-However, when you use standard materialized views, you must fully update the materialized views to reflect the changes to the base tables.
-As a result, real-time materialized views perform far better than standard materialized views in scenarios that involve significant data changes or streaming updates.
+You can use real-time materialized views in all scenarios for which standard materialized views are suitable.
+Unlike standard materialized views, the data of real-time materialized views is highly consistent with the data in the corresponding base tables.
+When a base table changes, the real-time materialized view incrementally updates with low performance cost.
+However, each time a base table changes, you must manually perform a full update on the standard materialized view with high performance cost to ensure data consistency.
+Real-time materialized views perform far better than standard materialized views in scenarios that involve significant data changes or streaming updates.

 Disadvantages of real-time materialized views